jina-ai/jina/docs/fundamentals/executor/executor-api.md

 Methods of `Executor` can be named and written freely.

-`Executor` will have some special methods, which will be decorated with `@requests` which when used inside a Flow will map the method to network endpoints.
+There are, however, special methods inside an `Executor`, which are decorated with `@requests`.
+When used inside a Flow, these methods are mapped to network endpoints.

 ### Method decorator